Theo & Kee

 - Badass Longcoat: In keeping with the realism of the film, Theo's coat is pretty shabby and worn.
 It's pretty badass though.
-While Theo undergoes multiple wardrobe changes in the film, for better or for worse, one article of clothing is constant: the coat.
+While Theo undergoes multiple wardrobe changes in the film, for better or for worse, the coat is a constant.

 - Cigarette of Anxiety: After Julian's death; his hands are shaking and he can't even light it.

 - The Cynic: He's extremely embittered by the world and his own hardships, as exemplified by his conversation with Jasper.Jasper: So, the Human Project is havin' this dinner and all the wisest men in the world are there...Theo: Human Project, why do people believe this crap?
 You know even if these people existed with these facilities in these secret locations, fuck me, that's strong!
 Even if they discovered the cure for infertility, doesn't matter!
 Too late.
 World went to shit.
 Know what?
-It was too late before the infertility thing happened, for fuck's sake.Jasper: ...I was just tryin' to tell a joke, man.
+It was too late before the infertility thing happened, for fuck's sake.Jasper: ...I was just tryin' to tell a joke, mate.

 - Deadpan Snarker: He is extremely acerbic.

 - Despair Event Horizon: Went through it years prior to the film after the death of his son.

-- Does Not Like Guns: A bit more subtle than most, but throughout the film, Theo never once picks up a firearm.
+- Does Not Like Guns: A bit more subtle than most, but throughout the film, Theo never once picks up one of the numerous firearms around.
 Hell, when he kills Syd, he uses a blunt object.

-- Empty Shell: How he seems to get through the days at the start of the film.
+- Empty Shell: How he gets through the days at the start of the film.